primefaces/primefaces/docs/14_0_0/components/datatable.md

 So either you use a `@RequestScoped` like in the _Getting started_, or use a `LazyDataModel` to load your data on-the-fly.
 PrimeFaces comes with 2 built-in `LazyDataModel`:
-- `JpaLazyDataModel`: implementation to load the data via JPA
+- `JPALazyDataModel`: implementation to load the data via JPA
-- `ReflectionLazyDataModel`: implementation which loads the data via lambda.
-It also performance better (up to 30%) compared to binding a simple List.
+- `DefaultLazyDataModel`: implementation which loads the data via lambda.
+It also performs better (up to 30%) compared to binding a simple List.

 ```java